People like the Elders are not here to lead change, or end wars. They are here to remind you that wars can be ended.

 Desmond Tutu was awarded the Nobel Peace Prize in 1984 "for his role as a unifying leader figure in the non-violent campaign to resolve the problem of apartheid in South Africa."
 In 1986 he was elected Archbishop of Cape Town, the highest position in the Anglican Church in South Africa.
 Widely regarded as 'South Africa's moral conscience', he continued to speak out against the apartheid regime and organised many peaceful demonstrations with thousands marching beside him.

 Truth and reconciliation

 In 1994, after the end of apartheid and the election of Nelson Mandela as President of South Africa, Desmond Tutu was appointed Chair of South Africa's Truth and Reconciliation Commission to investigate apartheid-era crimes.
 The model he established was based on truth as a foundation for forgiveness and reconciliation and became central in healing South Africa's divided society.
-Archbishop Tutu believes that: “without forgiveness there can be no future for a relationship between individuals or within and between nations.”
+Archbishop Tutu believed that: “without forgiveness there can be no future for a relationship between individuals or within and between nations.”

-Tutu retired as Chair of the Commission in 1998 and has since shared his experience and advice with those undertaking their own truth and reconciliation processes in post-conflict societies, from Northern Ireland to the Solomon Islands.
+Tutu retired as Chair of the Commission in 1998 and shared his experience and advice with those undertaking their own truth and reconciliation processes in post-conflict societies, from Northern Ireland to the Solomon Islands.

 Advocate for peace and justice